Presented by STUN + Word of Warning

 Age Advisory: 16+ (parental/guardian discretion).

-Specific age + access info: please get in touch with us by emailing email@example.com or call 0161 232 6086 during weekday office hours.
+For specific age + access information please get in touch by emailing firstname.lastname@example.org.

-A semi-autobiographical solo about being a successfully educated black woman within western society, Oreo interrogates racial micro-aggressions and their effect on mental health within private and public personas — focusing on public figures such as British MP Diane Abbott + Portuguese politician Joacine Katar Moreira.
+A semi-autobiographical solo about being a successfully educated black woman within western society, OREO: variations interrogates racial micro-aggressions and their effect on mental health within private and public personas — focusing on public figures such as British MP Diane Abbott + Portuguese politician Joacine Katar Moreira.

 Exploring the racial term ‘Oreo’ in relation to experiences of episodic racism within higher education and employment, Tania challenges the notion of whitening her physical and phenomenal self to achieve success in society, asking you to open-up and join-in to celebrate a moment of freedom, a moment of clarity.